Presentation Structure & Storytelling

 Pacing checkpoints

 - Do not read slides.
-Speak to the diagrams; do not narrate bullet points.
+Speak to the diagrams.
+Do not narrate bullet points.

 Storytelling Techniques